-My favourite album of all time, with songs that feel like a warm cup of coffee on a rainy day; laying in bed together, tangled in your arms… this is hands down Mac’s most accomplished album.
-Starting your day with ‘The Divine Feminine’ is the only way.
+With songs that feel like a warm cup of coffee on a rainy day, laying in bed together, tangled in your arms… this is hands down Mac’s most accomplished album.
+Starting your day with The Divine Feminine is the only way.

 “In one of its earlier stages, I played it for a good friend of mine and a girl he was with.
 Watching them listen was my favourite thing ever.
 They started on kinda opposite sides of the room, and gradually moved closer and closer as it played.
 They were in it, they were really in it!”
-Miller said in an interview with i-D.
+McCormick said in an interview with i-D.

 “That’s exactly what I want — for people to lose themselves in the emotion, to take that ride.
 I want people to put on the record and it’s a date in itself.
 I want people to love to this record and realize they can love to it.”Mac Miller

-When asked by Billboard magazine on how the outro came to life, Miller said, “I was actually in a studio in New York, and she’s in Pittsburgh.
+When asked by Billboard on how the outro came to life, McCormick said, “I was actually in a studio in New York, and she’s in Pittsburgh.
 I told my mom, “Mom, I need you to go over to Nanny’s house and just put the phone down, and ask her to tell the story of her and Poppy.”
 And she killed it!
 It was so poetic and beautiful.
 I cried multiple times when I first heard that.”

-The last line of the album (and Miller’s grandma’s story) touches on “how important it is to love, respect and care for each other.”
+The last line of the album (and Malcom’s grandmother’s story) touches on “how important it is to love, respect and care for each other.”